 Diets work.
 Shitty diets don’t.

-Well, they do, but it’s very temporary.
+Well, they will work too, but it’s very temporary.

-The quick fix, fad diet industry THRIVES off of this.
+The quick fix, fad diet industry thrives off of this.

 They make billions of dollars every year by preying on your: